simonhw/campsite-bookings/README.md

 * Admin users may **delete** by cancelling user bookings.

 ### Responsiveness
 - On small screen sizes, namely mobiles, the website is displayed with content taking up most of the horizontal space, using a Bootstrap column width of 10 with an offset of 1.
 This allows for most of the screen to be utilised while still being visually appealing with a buffer of empty space on either side.
 Images used in the header were sized appropriately for the screen size to improve loading time.
 For larger screens, wider images were displayed while the smaller images were hidden.
-The navbar links are displayed in a dropdown menu typical of mobile websites which keeps the header looking neat and tidy on small screens.
+The navbar links are displayed in a dropdown menu typical of mobile websites which keeps the header looking neat on small screens.

     <details><summary>Comparison of nav bar on small and large screens</summary>